Huy-DNA/MPiSC/report/chapters/preliminary-results/index.typ

   label: <dequeue-benchmark>,
 )

 For enqueue latency and throughput, dLTQueue and Slotqueue are on par with each other while being better than AMQueue.
-This is in line with our theoretical projection in @summary-of-distributed-mpscs, which projects that the enqueue wrapping over head of Slotqueue is better than dLTQueue by only a local operation.
+This is in line with our theoretical projection in @summary-of-distributed-mpscs, which projects that the enqueue wrapping overhead of Slotqueue is better than dLTQueue by only a local operation.

 For dequeue latency and throughput, Slotqueue and AMQueue can quite match each other, while being better than dLTQueue.
 This is expected, agreeing with our projection of dequeue wrapping overhead in @summary-of-distributed-mpscs.
 Furthermore, Slotqueue is conceived as a more dequeuer-optimized version of dLTQueue.
-Based on this empirical result, it's reasonable to believe this to be the case.
+Based on this empirical result, it's reasonable to believe this is to be the case.

 In conclusion, Slotqueue seems to perform better than dLTQueue and AMQueue in terms of both enqueue and dequeue operations, latency-wise and throughput-wise.
-However, a scalability problem is imminent, as we can see Slotqueue's latency and throughput degrades with the increasing number of compute nodes.
+However, the scalability problem is imminent, as we can see Slotqueue's throughput, especially of enqueue, degrades with the increasing number of compute nodes.
 This will be investigated further in the future.